R-js/libRmath.js/README.md

 kn97.init(0); // re-initialize with seed = 0.

 kn97.seed;
-// 101 unsigned integer array, only shown the first few values /*[ 673666444,
+// 101 unsigned integer array, only shown the first few values are shown /*[ 673666444,
   380305043,
   1062889978,